elaye/ofxTouchBoard/README.md

 Compatibility
 ------------
-This addon works with oF 0.8.4 on Linux and Mac OS X.
+This addon works with oF 0.8.4 on Linux, Mac OS X and Raspberry Pi (v1 and v2).

 Contributing
 ------------